Iron Mountain – Western Europe

 Specific Examples of Procedures

-We introduced a ‘speed-by-speed zone’ daily report for all of our UK and Ireland vehicles, which reports any violation of more than 4 miles per hour above any posted limit. (for example 35 in a 30, 45 in a 40 etc.).
-We have worked with drivers to reduce the number of violations and within 6 months have reduced it by over 80%.
+We introduced a ‘speed-by-speed zone’ daily report for all of our UK and Ireland vehicles, which reports any violation of more than 4 miles per hour above any posted limit.
+(For example 35 in a 30, 45 in a 40 etc.).
+We have worked with drivers to reduce the number of violations and within 6 months reduced it by over 80%.
 We now average less than one violation per week, per vehicle.
 This represents a remarkable achievement on the part of the drivers given that, collectively, they cover around 200,000 miles per week.
 The on-time delivery service KPI of 99.97% has not been affected by the initiative.
 Consequently, the drivers now realise that they don’t have to speed to get the job done and therefore feel more relaxed.

 The Driver Behaviour Telematics System was deployed across the UK and Ireland fleets in 2011.
 It reports on various aspects of driving behaviour including; acceleration, braking, cornering, lane handling and speeding.
 Over 100 different vehicle movements are captured by the system.
 The driver sees real time alerts in the cab via a small green, yellow and red display.
 The objective is to remain in the green during the drive.
 Incidents or violations are recorded and a report for the driver provided via a web-based link for the manager to debrief with the driver.
 The scoring method is to aim to score below 20, which will suggest a ‘safer’ drive.
 21-50 is Yellow and over 50 is red.
 We considered that <20 was too easy a target as our drivers had received one-to-one training and were very professional, so we created a target of <10.
 We have 99% of our drivers consistently achieving this target and we have seen considerable benefits from improved safety and reduced risk.
+Since 2015, we have reduced the target to a score of or below 5 to further optimise risk reduction and fuel efficiencies.

 The Central Compliance team works closely with our vehicle lease providers on the specifications of the fleet.
 They hold regular meetings and reviews with the post OEM body builders and invite drivers along to discuss the best options for vehicle safety and security with their fitters.
 Simple things such as where to position a grab handle can be very important to the driver.